zmxu/raspigopropano/README.md

 * Select the six gopro pics you copied before
 * Wait...

-Photosynth Preview stiches the gopro pics perfectly, note that photosynth does not accept the pano stiched by the raspi.
-The pano stiched by the raspi is only for websites, or your custom viewer like KRPano.
+Photosynth Preview stiches the gopro pics perfectly. you cannot upload a pano stithed with other software to Photosynth.

 Enjoy! :octocat: :octocat: :octocat: